0xNuru/syntax-and-sematics/livekit/manual-setup/README.md

 2.  **Firewall:** The script uses `iptables`.
 Check your current rules (`sudo iptables -L -v -n`) before adding new ones.
 These steps assume `iptables`.
 3.  **Permissions:** Most of these commands will require `sudo`.
 I'll need sudo access
 4.  **API Keys:** The script uses placeholder API keys (`APIKEYXXXXXXXXXX`, `SECRETKEYXXXXXXXXXXXXXXXXXXX`). **You MUST generate your own unique keys and replace these placeholders** in the configuration files (`livekit.yaml`, `egress.yaml`, `docker-compose.yaml`). ps.
 I typically just used one I've generated before from lk cloud project. just to maintain the format.
-5.  **Domain Names:** The configuration uses `livekit.example.com` and `livekit-turn.example.com` (based on your latest script). **Ensure you replace these with your actual domain names** that point correctly to your Debian server's public IP address in your DNS settings.
+5.  **Domain Names:** The configuration uses `livekit.example.com` and `livekit-turn.example.com` **Ensure you replace these with your actual domain names** that point correctly to your Debian server's public IP address in your DNS settings.
 Caddy will try to get Let's Encrypt certificates for these.
 6.  **OS:** These instructions assume a Debian/Ubuntu-based system.

 **Steps:**